pkeilbach/htwg-practical-nlp/docs/presentations/articles/open_source_llms.md

 ### Method 2 - Via API

+Alternatively, you can use the API to interact with the model.
+This is particularly useful if you want to integrate the model into your own application.

 1. Sign in to replicate.com with GitHub.
-2. Click on your name -> API Tokens -> Copy API Token.
+Click on your name -> API Tokens -> Copy API Token.

     ![Replicate API](./assets/os-llms-replicate-api.png)

-3. Open VSCode or another IDE.
+2. Open VSCode or another IDE.

-4. Install Replicate
+3. Install Replicate

     ```bash
     pip install replicate
     ```

-5. Set Replicate API Token
+4. Set Replicate API Token

     ```bash
     import os
     os.environ["REPLICATE_API_TOKEN"]= "r8_ePatc**********"
     ```

-6. Run the LLaMA 2 Model
+5. Run the LLaMA 2 Model

     ```python
     import replicate